innovationOUtside/tm129-robotics2020/content/07_Robot_Lab/Section_00_01.md

 ```

-## Trying to get a convolutional neural network running
+## Trying to get a convolutional neural network (CNN) running

+Although training a convolutional neural netwrok can take quite a lot of time, and a *lot* of computational effort, off-the-shelf pretrained models are also increasingly available (although *caveat emptor* — buyer beware... assumptins etc of model

+The

 ```python
 #https://www.tensorflow.org/lite/guide/python